castor-software-days-2019/castor-software-days-2019.github.io/_pages/ci_art_hackathon.markdown

 For sonification, one can use the library [tone.js](https://tonejs.github.io/)

+## The Venue

+The hackathon will take place in a very peculiar venue, the old structure of the very first nuclear reactor of Sweden, called R1.
+It was a research reactor located on the main campus of KTH at Valhallavägen, and was active from 1954 to 1970.
+It was completely dismantled, and there is nothing left of it today.
+It is in the reactor hall that our hackathon will take place.

 ## Frequently Asked Questions

 - **Do I have to know how to program to participate to the hackathon?**